 By Josh Traulsen, Alumni Engagement Manager

-This is a photo from my last trip to Israel s Birthright trip leader.
+This is a photo from my last trip to Israel as a Birthright trip leader:

 There are three Israeli holidays that always sneak up on me.

 I always feel like I have a good handle on when the High Holidays, Hanukkah, and Passover are happening, but I almost always feel like Yom Hashoah, Yom HaZikaron, and Yom Hatzmaut always come out of nowhere.
 SO this year, I decided to do a little more research to learn more about the history of these observances and what I can do to participate.

 Yom Hashoah, “The Day of Remembrance”